-Extracting functionally equivalent surrogate model $S$ from the target model $M$ allows adversaries to perform membership inference attacks (MIAs) on a dataset $D_{\text{mem}}$ (whose membership is aiming to determine) offline, circumventing the high query costs per sample associated with label-only attacks.
-This also eliminates the need for unrealistic assumptions, such as the use of shadow datasets and an excessive number of online adversarial membership queries, which are typically required by both traditional and label-only MIAs.
-Label-only MIAs can achieve performance comparable to traditional MIAs when query budgets are not constrained~\cite{choquette}.
-To simulate a scenario where $S$ may originate from an external resource or be deployed in an open repository with no access to $D_S$, and to account for the assumption that no data from the training distribution of the target model $M$ is available, we conduct an unsupervised label-only MIA on $S$ in the second stage of our attack.
+Extracting a functionally equivalent surrogate $S$ lets the attacker perform membership inference offline on a dataset $D_{\text{mem}}$ (whose membership we aim to determine), circumventing the high per-sample query costs of direct label-only attacks.
+It also removes unrealistic assumptions such as shadow datasets and large numbers of online adversarial queries, which both traditional and label-only MIAs typically require.
+Label-only MIAs match traditional MIAs when query budgets are unconstrained~\cite{choquette}.
+To simulate a setting where $S$ may originate from an external resource or an open repository with no access to $D_S$, and where no data from $M$'s training distribution is available, we conduct an unsupervised label-only MIA on $S$ in the second stage.

-For each sample $x_i \in D_{\text{mem}}$, the unsupervised label-only membership inference attack is based solely on the hard-label prediction $\hat{y}_i = S(x_i)$.
-The goal is to infer whether the sample $x_i$ was part of the training set of the target model $M$ based on its proximity to the decision boundary of the surrogate model $S$.
-To perform this inference, we calculate the decision boundary distance $d_{\text{boundary}}(x_i)$ for each sample $x_i \in D_{\text{mem}}$ using the formula:

-This distance measures how far the sample $x_i$ is from the decision boundary of the model $S$.
-Then, we use the calibrated threshold $\tau$ from the previous step to classify the sample as either a member or non-member.
-Specifically, we classify $x_i$ as a member if its distance from the decision boundary is less than or equal to the threshold $\tau$: